 | Business | $25/member/month | $15/member/month |

-The annual billing discount for Premium is significant: $144/year versus $360/year if you pay monthly.
-If you decide to use it, pay annually.
+The annual discount on Premium is significant: $144/year versus $360/year paid monthly.
+If you’re committing, pay annually.

-For comparison: ProWritingAid costs around $10/month (annual) and Hemingway Editor is free on web or $19.99 as a one-time desktop purchase.
-More on those below.
+For comparison: ProWritingAid costs around $10/month (annual).
+Hemingway Editor is free on web, or a $19.99 one-time purchase for desktop.

-At $12/month, Grammarly Premium is in lunch-money territory for anyone earning from their writing.
-One saved editing hour per month justifies the cost.
-For someone producing regular long-form content, the math is even clearer.
+At $12/month, Grammarly Premium is lunch-money territory for anyone earning from their writing.
+One saved editing hour per month more than covers it.

 What I Liked After 12 Months

 Accuracy on the errors that matter.
-Grammarly catches things that spell check ignores.
-Subject-verb agreement across long sentences.
-Comma splices.
-Dangling modifiers.
-Word confusion (“affect” vs “effect”) handled correctly in context, not just flagged blanket-style.
+Grammarly catches what spell check misses: subject-verb agreement across long sentences, comma splices, dangling modifiers, word confusion (“affect” vs “effect”) handled correctly in context.

 Tone detection.
-This is genuinely useful.
-When I write cold outreach emails, the tone indicator tells me whether the message reads as confident, friendly, or passive and uncertain.
-I’ve rewritten intros based purely on tone feedback before sending, and reply rates improved.
+When I write cold outreach emails, the tone indicator tells me whether the message reads as confident, friendly, or passive.
+I’ve rewritten intros based on tone feedback alone before hitting send — and reply rates improved.

 Cross-platform consistency.
-The fact that it works inside Google Docs, Gmail, WordPress editor, and LinkedIn without switching tools is the real value.
+It works inside Google Docs, Gmail, WordPress, and LinkedIn without switching tools.
+That’s the real value.
 It runs where you already are.

 What I Did Not Like

-Over-aggressive suggestions on intentional style choices.
-Grammarly occasionally flags sentence fragments I’ve used deliberately for rhythm.
-It flags informal contractions in contexts where informal is exactly the right tone.
-You learn to dismiss these quickly, but it adds noise.
+Over-aggressive on intentional style choices.
+Grammarly occasionally flags sentence fragments used deliberately for rhythm, or informal contractions where informal is exactly the right tone.
+You learn to dismiss these quickly, but they add noise.

-False positives in technical or niche writing.
-If you write about software, finance, medicine, or any specialized domain, you will see suggestions that are wrong.
-Grammarly doesn’t always know your terminology.
-It once suggested I was using “API” incorrectly.
-I ignored it.
+False positives in technical writing.
+If you write about software, finance, or medicine, you’ll see suggestions that are just wrong.
+Grammarly doesn’t know your terminology.

 Privacy tradeoff.
 Your text is processed on Grammarly’s servers.
-For most writing, blog posts, emails, articles, this doesn’t matter.
-For anything involving client confidentiality, legal documents, or genuinely sensitive material, be aware of this.
-The Business plan offers more control; the Personal plan does not.
+For anything involving client confidentiality or legally sensitive material, factor this in.
+Business plan offers stricter data controls.

 Who Should Get Grammarly Premium

 Non-native English speakers.
-The style and tone suggestions close the gap between grammatically correct and naturally fluent — the constructions that a native speaker writes without thinking.
-If that gap is costing you credibility with English-speaking clients or audiences, Premium is the most direct fix available.
+The style and tone suggestions close the gap between grammatically correct and naturally fluent.
+If that gap costs you credibility with English-speaking clients, Premium is the most direct fix.

 Freelancers sending client-facing proposals and reports.
-Your proposals compete with others.
-A polished submission signals competence before the client has read a single line of your pitch.
+A polished submission signals competence before the client reads a single line.
 Use Premium as a final pass before anything leaves your desk.
-If professional email writing is a significant part of your workload, also see our best free email marketing tools guide — the right platform handles deliverability while Grammarly handles the copy quality.

 Who Should Stay on Free

 Casual email writers.
-If you’re writing a handful of emails a week with no professional stakes, the free version is more than enough.
+A handful of emails a week with no professional stakes?
+Free is more than enough.

 Technical writers with heavy specialized terminology.
-The false positive rate in technical domains can make Premium frustrating rather than helpful.
-You may spend more time dismissing incorrect suggestions than benefiting from correct ones.
+The false positive rate in technical domains makes Premium friction, not help.

 Writers with a professional editor.
-If someone competent is reviewing your work before it goes out, Grammarly Premium is redundant for style and clarity.
-Free handles the mechanical errors.
+If someone competent reviews your work before it goes out, Premium is redundant for style and clarity.

 Grammarly vs Alternatives